 |Indicates that something went wrong with importing data.
 For more detailed troubleshooting information, refer to the Troubleshooting section of the documentation.|

-Depending od the data source’s API, data import can take between 2 to 45 minutes.
+Depending on the data source’s API, data import can take 2-45 minutes.
 If the process takes longer, contact email@example.com.

 The following video shows an overview of all SLI analyses available in the main SLI Analyzer tab: